velkoskis/matic-docs/docs/nightfall/tools/user-sdk-api.md

 #### user.close

-Every instance of an User creates an open WebSocket connection.
+Every instance of a User creates an open WebSocket connection.
 Using the `close` method destroys the running instance and closes the connection.

     user.close();

 ### user.makeDeposit

-Deposits a Layer 1 token on Nightfall Layer 2
+Deposits a Layer 1 token on Nightfall Layer 2.

 #### Depositing an ERC20 Token